The Oklahoma City National Memorial & Museum recalls a chilling chapter in recent history that shook mainstream America to its core

-The Oklahoma City National Memorial & Museum, an indoor-outdoor site that honors victims, survivors and rescuers, serves as a reminder of the city’s resilience and has been one of its must-see attractions since opening 15 years ago.
+The Oklahoma City National Memorial & Museum, an indoor-outdoor site that honors victims, survivors and rescuers, serves as a reminder of the city’s resilience and has been one of its must-see attractions since it opened in 2001.
 An affiliate of the National Park System but privately funded, it stands on the former site of the nine-story Alfred P. Murrah Federal Building, which was destroyed in the bombing.

 Museum exhibits provide a timeline of the event, from everyday activities in Oklahoma City on that fateful Wednesday morning through the last exhibit about hope for the future.
 Artifacts include shards of glass, support beams, a crushed file cabinet and mundane objects like shoes and coffee mugs that belonged to office workers.
 Also see the twisted metal frame of the parked Ryder rental truck that was filled with explosives.

-“I have seen people emerge from the museum in every possible emotional state, from tears to flag-waving pride,” said Kari Watkins, executive director of the Oklahoma City National Memorial & Museum.
+“I have seen people emerge from the museum in every possible emotional state, from tears to flag-waving pride,” said Kari Watkins, president & CEO of the Oklahoma City National Memorial & Museum.
 “There is a Reflection Station where we ask visitors to make comments, and over and over again they tell us it was one of the most moving experiences they ever had.”

 Visitors hear the actual explosion as recorded during a meeting held directly across the street and then see newscasts of the chaos and destruction, including survivor accounts.
 Dramatic stories of rescue and recovery recall the heroic actions of rescue workers, the medical community and construction volunteers.
 (In addition to 168 people killed, 850 were injured.)